sminashetty208/EcoDriveAI/README.md

 ---

  Future Directions

 Incorporate real-time GPS and traffic data for live route optimization.

 Integrate with mobile or vehicle-based applications.

-Expand to hybrid and fuel vehicles for comparative insights.
+Expanded to hybrid and fuel vehicles for comparative insights.

 ---

 Technologies Used

 Python, NumPy, Pandas, Matplotlib, Seaborn

 Scikit-learn, Keras/TensorFlow